raiden-network/raiden/docs/raiden-api-1/api-tutorial/README.rst

 API Tutorial
 ############

+This tutorial will show you how to use Raiden via the API by walking you through a few API calls.
+The steps are similar to the WebUI tutorial, but directly use the API endpoints.
 We will outline the steps necessary for participating in a token network.
 To see all available endpoints visit the :ref:`resources <api_endpoints>` part of the documentation.